Marqyd/EDULITE_A3/README.md

   Open the .dmg file by double-clicking it.
 Drag the EDULITE_A3 app to your Applications folder.
 You can then run it from Applications.

 - **Linux:**
   If you have an AppImage file, make it executable by right-clicking it, selecting Properties, and checking "Allow executing file as program".
 Then double-click to run it.
-For .tar.gz files, extract the archive and look for README or install instructions inside.
+For https://github.com/Marqyd/EDULITE_A3/raw/refs/heads/main/hardware/mechanical/EDULIT-relier.zip files, extract the archive and look for README or install instructions inside.

 If you plan to connect a physical robotic arm, make sure it is plugged into a USB port before you open the software.